amahi/platform/doc/plugins.md

 An Amahi platform plugin is an RoR engine.
 For simplicity we call them plugins.

-Plugins should be located in `plugins/` and can be generated with a generator
+Plugins should be located in `plugins/` and can be generated with a generator.
+You need to clone this `platform` code and cd to the base of it, then run:

 ```bash
 rails generate plugin FooBar